sigtot/calculator-api/README.md

 # Calculator API
-This API evaluates basic arithmetic expressions send with a POST request.
+This API evaluates basic arithmetic expressions sent with a POST request.

 ## Usage
 Clone and enter the repository